mercmobily/simpleDeclare/README.md

 Here is a mixin that:

 * Once again defines a constructor that will change the value of `this.a`
 * Redefines the `assignB()` method, using `this.inherited()` to call the "original" `assignB` method.
-Note that in this example it actually calls the original method passing a different parameter.
-So, `this.b` will be initialised to something different than the original method intended.
+Note that in this example `this.b` will be initialised to something different than the original method intended.
 This is what you get for "mixing in" with the wrong crowd!
 * Defines a new `assignC()` method that defines `this.c`

 Note how in order to mix in the `Mixin` class to `DerivedCass`, `declare()` is passed an array.
 When you do that, classes are "mixed in" together.
 It's important that you code Mixin properly: when you write a Mixin, you cannot actualy be sure what the class is inheriting from.
 See mixins as ways to extend existing classes in a generic way, or change the behaviour of specific methods in a class.